-The investigator shall submit documentation confirming that the disclosure of the financial conflict of interest has been made in each presentation of the results.
-The institutional officer will forward the documentation to PHS in an updated report.
+The Investigator shall submit documentation confirming that the disclosure of the financial conflict of interest has been made in each presentation of the results.
+The Institutional Officer will forward the documentation to PHS in an updated report.

-IX.
-Maintenance of Records
+X. Maintenance of Records

 The University will maintain records of all disclosures and of all actions taken to resolve conflicts of interest for three (3) years from the date the final expenditure report is submitted (or as otherwise specified in 45 CFR 74.53(b) or 45 CFR 92.42(b)), or until the resolution of any action taken by the funding agency involving those records, whichever is longer.

-XI.
+XII.
 Public Accessibility

 Prior to the expenditure of funds, the University will publish on a publicly-accessible website, information concerning any significant financial interest that meets the following criteria:

-A. The significant financial interest was disclosed and is still held by the investigator;
+A. The significant financial interest was disclosed and is still held by the Investigator;

 B. A determination has been made that the significant financial interest is related to the externally funded research; and